dxgldotorg/dxgl/cfgmgr/ReadMe.txt

 REG_DWORD HKCU\DXGL\Profiles\<app>\DebugNoGLSL130
 If nonzero, disables use of GLSL version 1.30.
 When combined with DebugNoGpuShader4 this will disable raster operations in DirectDraw.

+Member DebugBlendDestColorKey
+INI Entry DebugBlendDestColorKey
+INI Group debug
+REG_DWORD HKCU\DXGL\Profiles\<app>\DebugBlendDestColorKey
+If nonzero, blends the texture used for destination color keying with the source.
+For testing purposes only.

 Member DebugMaxGLVersionMajor
 INI Entry DebugMaxGLVersionMajor